coletonodonnell/coleton.io/content/posts/algo.md

 ## Binary Tree

-A binary tree must have a degree of 2, eg. every node can have, at maximum, 2 children.
+A binary tree must have a degree of 2, e.g.. every node can have, at maximum, 2 children.
 This allows us to do things like:

 ```
               [A]